Mabel Dunham

-Bertha Mabel "Mabel" Dunham (1881–1957) was a Canadian librarian and author.
+Bertha Mabel Dunham (1881–1957) was a Canadian librarian and author.
 She was the first trained librarian in the province of Ontario to hold the position of chief librarian and wrote several historical fiction books for both children and adults.
 Dunham worked at the Kitchener Public Library for 36 years, in addition to teaching library science courses and playing an active role within local history and professional communities.

 Early life and education

 She was born near Harriston, Ontario, on May 29, 1881.
 Dunham's mother, Magdalena Eby, was a descendant of one of the earliest Mennonite families to settle in what is now the Region of Waterloo and her father, Martin Dunham, was a descent of Scottish Loyalists.
 She was the great-aunt of Canadian business executive John Cleghorn, whom she later included in the dedication of the children's book Kristli's Trees (1948).
 The Dunham family relocated to Berlin (now Kitchener) when she was six years of age.
 She attended Central School (later named Suddaby) and Berlin High School before training as a teacher the Toronto Normal School and returning to Berlin to teach.
 Not content as a teacher she enrolled at Victoria University where she took courses in language history, obtaining a BA in 1908.
 She went on to take a library science course at McGill University, becoming the first trained librarian in the province.